-Creamy Butternut Squash Soup is a rich, sweet and savory soup that is perfect for Fall and Winter.
-The silky, smooth texture is unbeatable!
+Creamy Butternut Squash Soup is a rich, sweet and savory comfort soup that is perfect for Fall and Winter.
+Top with croutons and chopped roasted pecans!

 - 1/4 cup butter